Original Design provided by Kevin Brown, whose work is featured on deviantart.com Thank you, Kevin.

 Captain Gorgon selected this vessel to replace the original Seiklon Axel due to its salvage capabilities and durability.

 with warp field enhancers in place).
-The true genius of the class is the ability to allow access to the main cargo hold by workbee utility vehicles carrying cargo.
+One true genius of the class is the ability to allow access to the main cargo hold by workbee utility vehicles carrying cargo.
 This is achieved through pressurization and purge systems within the forward airlocks.
 (Seen right, just above the main deflector)

 It's strong shields and ablative armor make it a tough nut to crack by most vessels not specifically designated as a warship.